snnmst/blog-ds/content/posts/RAG.md

 ---
-date : 2025-06-14T22:5:+18:00
+date: 2025-06-14T20:30:00+03:00
-draft : false
+draft: false
-title : ' Parametric vs Non-Parametric Models in Supervised Learning'
+title: 'Parametric vs Non-Parametric Models in Supervised Learning'
 ---

-# Parametric vs Non-Parametric Models in Supervised Learning

 Supervised learning models can be broadly categorized into two main types: parametric and non-parametric models.
 Understanding the differences between these approaches is crucial for selecting the right model for your machine learning tasks.